tritium21/node-irc-dcc/docs/api.rst

 ----

-The library provides a very basic type for interacting with DCC chat sessions, with one public method, and one event.
+The library provides a very basic type for interacting with DCC chat sessions, with two public method, and one event.
 They are both stupendously straight forward.

 .. js:function:: Chat.say(message)

     :param string message: Message to send

+.. js:function:: Chat.disconnect()

+    Ends the chat session.

 Events